ORGANIC CHEMISTRY 2

 – Three classes of alcohol can be distinguished by using Lucas reagent.

-– Lucas reagent is the mixture of concentrated HCl and ZnCl mixed at equal proportion.
+– Lucas reagent is the mixture of concentrated HCl and ZnCl2 mixed at equal proportion.

-– With Lucas reagent at room temperature, primary alcohol do not form
+– With Lucas reagent at room temperature, primary alcohols do not form cloudiness or turbidity (insoluble substance) at all.

-– Secondary alcohol tends to form turbidity ( insoluble substance which is chloroalkane within 5 minutes).
+– Secondary alcohols tend to form turbidity (insoluble substance which is chloroalkane within 5 minutes).

-– Tertiary alcohol, tend to form turbidity immediately.
+– Tertiary alcohols tend to form turbidity immediately.

 Example